Close

 Epidemiologists, statisticians, physicians and oncologists, public health specialists and others with a direct interest in applied cancer survival analysis, and particularly those working in a cancer registry.

-You should have a basic understanding of cancer survival analysis, since this course will include discussion of advanced statistical methods and practical computing, as well as discussion of the public health applications of cancer survival data.
+You should have a basic understanding of cancer survival analysis, since this course will include a discussion of advanced statistical methods and practical computing, as well as a discussion of the public health applications of cancer survival data.

 The applied public health elements of the course will be accessible and relevant to all groups.

-Course fee
+Course leaflet

 Course objectives